 - This course is an introductory course in telecommunications networks.
 It covers the fundamentals of networking concepts, such as networking media, topology, switching, and management.
 It will also include an introduction to Open System Interface (OSI) layered organization and the functionality of each layer.

-Prerequisite: CSC 110 or CIS 165 or Departmental Permission
+Prerequisite: CSC 110 or CIS 165 or CSC 111 or Departmental Permission

 - This course introduces the design, implementation, testing, and manipulation of database management systems.
 The design techniques include conceptual data modeling, entity relational modeling and normalization techniques.
 The databases are then implemented using structured query languages.
 Testing strategies verify data integrity, security, and privacy.
 Manipulation activities include insert, update, and delete operations.